 Thanks to the crystal-clear waters of the Adriatic and the diversity of the local marine life, Croatia has become one of the most popular scuba-diving venues in the Mediterranean over the last few years.
-There’s a growing number of diving centres along the Adriatic coast offering lessons, guided expeditions and equipment rental.
+There are a growing number of diving centres along the Adriatic coast offering lessons, guided expeditions and equipment rental.
 Most resorts will have somewhere offering one-day introductory courses for 250–350Kn, as well as a range of other courses for all abilities.
 If you already hold a diving certificate, you need to pay a registration fee (100Kn), available from registered diving centres or from the local harbour master’s office (lučka kapetanija), before being allowed to dive in Croatia.

 Two of the most rewarding areas for diving, with clear waters and rich marine life, are the Kornati islands in mid-Dalmatia and the island of Mljet near Dubrovnik.
 Both have National Park status and diving here can only be arranged through officially sanctioned operators – see the relevant sections of the Guide for details.
-For general information, contact the Croatian Diving Federation at Dalmatinska 12, 10 000 Zagreb (t 01 484 8765, w diving-hrs.hr).
+For general information, contact the Croatian Diving Federation at Dalmatinska 12, 10 000 Zagreb (t 01 484 8765).

-Sea kayaking is an increasingly popular way of exploring the coast around Dubrovnik, the Elaphite Islands and Hvar.
+Sea kayaking is a popular way of exploring the coast around Dubrovnik, the Elaphite Islands and Hvar.
 It’s extremely easy to organize, with several Dubrovnik and Hvar-based travel agents arranging half- or full-day tours.
 Kayakers are led in a small flotilla by the tour leader, and apart from the few short minutes required to learn how to use a paddle, no training or previous experience is required.

 Croatia has two main skiing areas: Sljeme on Mount Medvednica, just outside Zagreb, and Platak, just inland from Rijeka.
 Although both are fun venues for occasional skiing if you’re already visiting Croatia, neither is worth planning a holiday around.
 Altitudes (1035m and 1363m respectively) are too low to guarantee long periods of adequate snow cover, and most Croats treat skiing trips as spur-of-the-moment events if the weather is right.
 You can rent gear at either place.